L2jLiga/fastify-decorators/lib/docs/Controllers.md

 ### Hooks

-There are also decorator which allows to use [Fastify Hooks]:
+There are also decorator which allows using [Fastify Hooks]:
 ```typescript
 import { Controller, Hook } from 'fastify-decorators';